panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Second, inside the `<Application />` component, the application's child components are wrapped inside the user context provider: `<UserContext.Provider value={userName}>`.
 Note that the
 `value` prop of the provider component is important: this is how you set the value of the context.

-Finally, `<UserInfo />` becomes the consumer of the context.
-It does so by using the built-in `useContext(UserContext)` hook, which is called with the context as an argument and returns the user name value.
+Finally, `<UserInfo />` becomes the consumer of the context by using the built-in `useContext(UserContext)` hook.
+The hook is called with the context as an argument and returns the user name value.

 `<Layout />` and `<Header />` intermediate components don't have to pass down the `userName` prop.
-That is the great benefit of the context: it removes the burden of passing down data from the intermediate components.
+That is the great benefit of the context: it removes the burden of passing down data from through the intermediate components.

 ### 3.2 Updating the context value

-When changing the context value then all of its consumers are being notified and re-rendered.
+When the context value is changed by altering `value` prop of the context provider (`<Context.Provider value={value} />`), then all of its consumers are being notified and re-rendered.

 For example, if I change the user name from `'John Smith'` to `'Smith, John Smith'`, then `<UserInfo />` consumer immediately re-renders to display the latest context value: